glossary ltemplate

 A chisel about 7" to 9" in length.
 Used for cutting recesses for hinges, locks and so forth, where accuracy of cutting is essential. home craftsman 4 may june 1935 p 220

-Firmer chisel
+Firmer Chisel

 For rough work, a chisel designed to stand up to being beaten by a hammer or mallet.